vedph/cadmus_api/Readme.md

 ## History

+- 2018-09-10: updated packages and refactored API metadata by using `ActionResult<T>`.
-2018-06-14: replaced MSSQL with MongoDB store in authentication.
+- 2018-06-14: replaced MSSQL with MongoDB store in authentication.

 ## MongoDB